Yas3r/tha-lab_network-scanning/lab1.md

 fping -as -c 5 -g 10.16.0.0/28
 ```
 Notice how the ICMP statistics are reported on a per host basis.
 7. fping allows us to specify the intervals in which we send ICMP request packets in milliseconds.
 By default fping sends these requests at an interval of 25 milliseconds.
-We use the “-i" argument to specify how many milliseconds between each ICMP request packet sent.
+We use the `-i` argument to specify how many milliseconds between each ICMP request packet sent.
 Execute the following command to demonstrate an interval of 100 milliseconds between ICMP request packets being sent by fping:
 ```
 fping -as -i 100 -g 10.16.0.0/24
 ```